Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 Romney rebounds among women while Obama's favorability slips.

-ABC News, Washington Post, a sharp advance among women has boosted Mitt Romney to his highest favorability rating of the campaign.
+ABC News, Washington Post, a sharp advance among women, has boosted Mitt Romney to his highest favorability rating of the campaign.

-Albeit still an unusually weak one.
+Albeit still an unusually weak one, while Obama's personal popularity has slipped.

-But that's down from a twenty-one point margin last month, giving Romney the better trajectory, meaning trend.
+Obama still beats Romney in favorable ratings overall by an 11-point margin, but that's down from a 21-point margin last month, giving Romney the better trajectory, meaning trend.

 But the big news is in women.